 In 2004, Sakhai received a Bachelor of Arts degree with high honors, majoring in Art History and minoring in Fine Arts from Hofstra University where she currently serves on the advisory board for the College of Liberal Arts an Sciences.
 She went on to receive her Masters in Fine Arts in 2010 from the Academy of Art University in San Francisco, CA. Before obtaining her Masters, she studied in Venice, Italy, and in Barcelona, Spain, at d'Arts Plastique I Disseny (LLOTJA) with the School of Visual Arts.
 Sakhai also studied at the Marchutz Academy of Fine Art in Aix en Provence.
 In 2006, she received a grant to attend the Vermont Studio Center as a resident artist in Johnson, VT.
 Shortly after receiving her Masters in San Francisco, she taught Fine Art at the University of California, Berkeley.

-Michelle Sakhai is currently represented by Slate Art Contemporary in Oakland, CA, Madelyn Jordon Fine Art in Scarsdale, NY and MiXX Projects in Telluride, CO.
+Michelle Sakhai is currently represented by Slate Art Contemporary in Oakland, CA, Madelyn Jordon Fine Art in Scarsdale, NY, Corazon Gallery in Santa Fe, NM, and MiXX Projects in Telluride, CO.
 She continues to exhibit worldwide with a recent show at Palette Gallery in Tokyo and at El Hotel Pacha in Ibiza, Spain.
-Her work has been featured at Art Market Hamptons and Context Art Miami by Madelyn Jordon Fine Art.
+Her work has been featured at Art Market Hamptons and Context Art Miami and NY by Madelyn Jordon Fine Art.
 Sakhai actively exhibits on both coasts, in San Francisco and New York City.
 She was selected to be the artist in residence at The Fairmont San Francisco in January, 2017.
 Her work has been displayed in New York City at The Art Show through the ADAA at the Park Avenue Armory, LIC Arts Open, and the Lehman Art Gallery in NYC, and at Stanford Art Spaces, MarinMOCA and SOMArts in the San Francisco, Bay Area.

 In pursuit of her spiritual path, Michelle Sakhai is a Primordial Sound Meditation instructor through the Chopra Center, as well as a certified Reiki Master.
 She believes and trusts in the energy of the creative spirit as a healing force on the earth.
 Sakhai conveys this valuable message of healing through her art and all her speaking engagements.
 She teaches Transformative Art at the Harlem Hospital through the Art Works Foundation in New York City where she currently resides while continuing to travel the world.